-- Marijuana was the most widely used illicit drug with 45% of all respondents ever using it in the last year - Marijuana use was higher among four-year college students (46%) than two-year college students (44%) - Approximately 38% of all respondents reported ever using cigarettes in the last year - Cigarette use was higher among two-year college students (45%) than four-year college students (36%)
+- Marijuana was the most widely used illicit drug with 30% of all respondents ever using it in the last year - Marijuana use was higher among four-year college students (33%) than two-year college students (21%) - Approximately 22% of all respondents reported ever using cigarettes in the last year

-1 This estimate is only for students who reported drinking alcohol in the last year.
+&lt;sup>1 This estimate is only for students who reported drinking alcohol in the last year.
 Non-drinkers are not included in the computation of this estimate.